juliakernel/MIYORA/docs/overview/use-cases.md

 order: 5
 ---

-At its core, Amica is a platform for creating lifelike avatars that can be used in a variety of applications.
-The following are some examples of how Amica can be used to create engaging and interactive experiences for users.
+At its core, MIYORA is a platform for creating lifelike avatars that can be used in a variety of applications.
+The following are some examples of how MIYORA can be used to create engaging and interactive experiences for users.

 ## Virtual Assistants